lucawen/rbtc/README.md

     -t, --to <to>        Set the final currency to convert [default: USD]

 ARGS:
-    <amount>    Set amount to convert to a currency or from a currency
+    <amount>    Set amount to convert to a currency or from a currency [default: 1]
 ```